debrenamcewen/tern_to_do_list/README.md

 Specs:

-- [ ] Be able to create to do list items.
+- [ ] Be able to create to do list items
-- [ ] Implement CRUD on all to do list items and their contents.
+- [ ] Implement CRUD on all to do list items and their contents
-- [ ] Create capability to check off items.
+- [ ] Create capability to check off items
-- [ ] I can rearrange to do list items.
+- [ ] Create ability to rearrange to do list items
-- [ ] Create a user login.
+- [ ] Create a user login

 Additional Specs:

-- [ ]Create a database of to do list items.
+- [ ] Create a database of to do list items
-- [ ]Create the back end using node and express.
+- [ ] Create the back end using node and express
-- [ ]Deploy the app to heroku.
+- [ ] Deploy the app to heroku
-- [ ]JS Lint finds no mistakes
+- [ ] JS Lint finds no mistakes
-- [ ]Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
+- [ ] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
-- [ ]The artifact produced is properly licensed, preferably with the MIT license.
+- [ ] The artifact produced is properly licensed, preferably with the MIT license.
 Stretch Goals/Nice to Have's:

-- [ ]I can create mulitple lists of to do's.
+- [ ] I can create mulitple lists of to do's
-- [ ]Write the app using ES6 and deploy using babel.
+- [ ] Write the app using ES6 and deploy using babel